ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 This module is intended for simulating OpenFlow networks, considering the main features available in OpenFlow version 1.3.
-The module provides a complete OpenFlow switch device, and a simple OpenFlow learning controller.
-The switch is fully functional, while the learning controller is intended to allow basic usage and examples.
+The module provides a complete OpenFlow switch device, and the OpenFlow controller interface.
+The switch is fully functional, while the learning controller is intended to allow basic usage.
 Users can write more sophisticated controllers extending the available interface and exploiting the real benefits offered by SDN paradigm.

-Considering that the OpenFlow messages traversing the OpenFlow channel follows the standard wire format, it is possible to use the |ns3| ``TapBridge`` module to integrate an external OpenFlow 1.3 controller, running on the local system, to the simulated environment. *Please, note that the integration with external controller has not been tested and validated yet.*
+Considering that the OpenFlow messages traversing the OpenFlow channel follows the standard wire format, it is possible to use the |ns3| ``TapBridge`` module to integrate an external OpenFlow 1.3 controller to the simulated environment.
+*Please, note that the integration with external controller has not been tested and validated yet.*

 One of the limitations of the module is related to platform support.
 This module is currently supported only for GNU/Linux platforms, as the code relies